paulmayer-fullstacker/BlogPost/readmeSolution.md

 ### GitHub:

-The source and depandency files have been pushed to my GitHub 'BlogPost' repository for public access at https://github.com/paulmayer-fullstacker/BlogPost.
+The source and dependency files have been pushed to my GitHub 'BlogPost' repository for public access at https://github.com/paulmayer-fullstacker/BlogPost.
 Before pushing to gitHub, a .gitignore file was created to exclude (ignore) the node_modules dependency directory and the environmental variable (.env file).
 The addition of this line in the .gitignore file 'node_modules/' causes git to ignore a node_modules directory, held within any subdirectory.
-The adition of a line containing '.env', will causes git to ignore a .env file, held within any subdirectory.
+The addition of a line containing '.env', will causes git to ignore a .env file, held within any subdirectory.

 ### Render:

 It was intended to deploy the Tech Blog application to the Render hosting site, for public access.
-However, Render nolonger supports direct hosting of MySQL databases.
-Render does provide a fully managed PostgreSQL service, but this would require significant backend recoding, to accomodate the new SQL dialect.
+However, Render no longer supports direct hosting of MySQL databases.
+Render does provide a fully managed PostgreSQL service, but this would require significant backend recoding, to accommodate the new SQL dialect.
 The author experimented with the option of deploying MySQL as a Private Service (SQL deployed to a Docker container hosted on GitHub) that React could access over the Internet.
 Unfortunately (discovered after much time and effort), React does not support Private Service access on its free tier.
-Deployment to Render was considered too arduouse, and was thus withdrawn from this submission.
+Deployment to Render was considered too arduous, and was thus withdrawn from this submission.

 ### YouTube: